Martiwj/RetrievalChatbot/README.md

 ## How to Use

 Simply clone this repository using `git clone https://github.com/Martiwj/RetrievalChatbot.git`.
-Then run the main file, and you should be good to go.
+Then run the `main.py` for a CLI interface or `ChatGUI.py` for a GUI interface, and you should be good to go.

 If you want to use a different dataset than Marvel, you can easily do so by implementing changes to the path in `ChatGui.py` to point to the desired dataset.
 For the bot to perform optimally, I recommend using a dialogue-based dataset.